KateMcRo/linkCard/README.md

 ## Features

-- Customization: The project showcases personalized modifications made to the original card design.
+- Customization: The project showcases personalized modifications made to the original card design, this includes making the starting button much smaller and having it grow.
-- Aesthetic Integration: Efforts have been made to ensure that the customized components harmonize with the overall visual style.
+- Aesthetic Integration: The card has been updated to fit with my personal brand's theme.

 ## Getting Started